 In 2000, the station was completely rebuilt and now occupies 20,000 sq. feet of equipment bays, offices and a rental hall.
 The services provided to the community out of this location consist of firefighting, emergency medical services, heavy rescue, marine firefighting and rescue.
 We average approximately 650-700 calls for service each year and remain all volunteer.

 The Ladies Auxiliary of the North Point- Edgemere Volunteer Fire Department was established May 6, 1941.
 Their meeting was held in the fire station.
 It was written that their purpose would be to aid the firemen in the department as much as possible.
 The first Auxiliary President was Mrs. M. Strasbaugh.
 The dues were 10 cents per month.
 Each meeting was started with a prayer and the pledge to the flag, which is still done at every meeting.
 Our Auxiliary supports the fire department and various charities throughout the year by holding fundraisers such as chicken BBQ’s, fish fries, breakfast with Santa, Basket Bingos, raffles and our biggest fundraiser our annual carnival.
-The Auxiliary currently has 25 members, two of which have been members for over fifty years.
-Mrs. Mary Riegel joined the Auxiliary in 1951 and Mrs. Mildred Kottraba joined the Auxiliary in 1953.
-Both of these ladies remain active in the Auxiliary.
+The Auxiliary was disbanded in 2012.